 The meta-model can be extended using a mechanism called stereotyping.
 This has been criticized as being insufficient/untenable by Brian Henderson-Sellers and Cesar Gonzalez-Perez in "Uses and Abuses of the Stereotype Mechanism in UML 1.x and 2.0".[29]

-Back in 2013 UML has been marketed by OMG for many contexts, but aimed primarily at software development with limited success.[23][30]
+In 2013, UML had been marketed by OMG for many contexts, but aimed primarily at software development with limited success.[23][30]

 It has been treated, at times, as a design silver bullet, which leads to problems.
 UML misuse includes overuse (designing every part of the system with it, which is unnecessary) and assuming that novices can design with it.[31]

 It is considered a large language, with many constructs.
-Some people (including Jacobson) feel that UML's size hinders learning (and therefore using) it.[32]
+Some people (including Jacobson) feel that UML's size hinders learning and therefore uptake.[32]

 MS Visual Studio dropped support for UML in 2016 due to lack of usage.[33]